legumeinfo/graphql-server/README.md

 ### `.env` file
 This project support the use of a `.env` file.
 This file is used to set environment variables that control the server AND Docker Compose.
-For instance, when running the server directly with `npm` in your local environment the server will load environment variables from the `.env` file, such as the `PORT` variable.
+For instance, when running the server directly with `bun` in your local environment the server will load environment variables from the `.env` file, such as the `PORT` variable.
 However, the `.env` file is not included in the Docker image when it's built and it is explicitly excluded from the mounted volumes in the `compose.dev.yml` file.
 This is to ensure that the environment inside the Docker <u>image</u> is always the same and that environment variables inside a <u>container</u> are set in a canonical way, i.e. via Docker (Compose).
 Continuing the `PORT` example, this means when using Docker Compose the server inside the container will run on the default port - `4000` - but the `compose.yml` file will use the `PORT` environment variable to determine which port on the host to map the container's port to.